ldo/dvdauthor/README.md

 MPEG-2 stream that should play when you put it in a DVD player.

 To start you need MPEG-2 files that contain the necessary DVD-Video VOB packets.
-These can be generated with FFmpeg, or by by passing '-f 8' to `mplex`.
+These can be generated with FFmpeg, or by by passing `-f 8` to `mplex`.

 How to Use
 ----------